bombsimon/wsl/README.md

   line above
 - ✅ **return** - Return should only be cuddled if the block is less than `n` lines where `n` is the value of [`branch-max-lines`](#configuration)
 - ✅ **select** - Select should only be cuddled with a single variable used on the line above
 - ✅ **send** - Send should only be cuddled with a single variable used on the line above
 - ✅ **switch** - Switch should only be cuddled with a single variable used on the line above
 - ✅ **type-switch** - Type switch should only be cuddled with a single variable used on the line above

 #### Specific `wsl` cases

-- ✅ **append** - Only allow reassigning with `append` if the value being appended exist on the line above
+- ✅ **append** - Only allow re-assigning with `append` if the value being appended exist on the line above
-- ❌ **assign-exclusive** - Only allow cuddling either new variables or reassigning of existing ones
+- ❌ **assign-exclusive** - Only allow cuddling either new variables or re-assigning of existing ones
 - ❌ **assign-expr** - Don't allow assignments to be cuddled with expressions, e.g. function calls
 - ❌ **err** - Error checking must follow immediately after the error variable is assigned
 - ✅ **leading-whitespace** - Disallow leading empty lines in blocks
 - ✅ **trailing-whitespace** - Disallow trailing empty lines in blocks